OdonataTech/LuaToFM/docs/lu_functions.md

 ```
 #### The type of results:
 - Returns 'nil' if returned lua variable is not exist
-- Returns variable as FileMaker number if returned lua variable is number
+- Returns variable as FileMaker number if returned Lua variable is number
-- Returns variable as Fileamker text if returned lua variable is string
+- Returns variable as Fileamker text if returned Lua variable is string
-- Returns variable as JSON string if returned lua variable is lua table
+- Returns variable as JSON string if returned Lua variable is lua table
 - Returns variable as Fileamker text for all other valid case

 ```